This page provides a general overview of prerequisite enforcement. The official prerequisite policy has further details.

 - All sections of the same course will carry the same prerequisites.
 Prerequisites should only be enforced where there is substantial evidence that a specific prerequisite course is essential for success in a given class.
 Departments should be selective and targeted in their decisions.

 - Enforcing prerequisites for 100- or 200-level courses (with the exception of certain courses such as math or foreign language) should be greatly limited.
 Students will have real difficulty fulfilling bacc core requirements in a timely manner if many of these courses require the completion of course prerequisites.
-Also, students who are dually enrolled will be at a disadvantage because their partner school enrollments are not entered into their Banner records until after the next term begins.
+Also, students who are dually enrolled will be at a disadvantage because their partner school enrollments are not entered into their Banner records until after the beginning of the next term.

-- Departments are encouraged to review their decisions regarding OSU equivalents for transfer courses and make certain they are up-to-date and complete.
-Revisions and changes coded into Banner, by submission to the Office of Admission, will help reduce the number of students who are seeking exceptions and the amount of time all concerned have to spend dealing with special permissions.
-Keep in mind, most students have transfer credit as part of their academic history.
+- Departments are encouraged to review their decisions regarding OSU equivalents for transfer courses and make certain they are up to date and complete.
+Revisions and changes to transer equivalencies are coded into Banner by the Office of Admissions.
+Up-to-date transfer equivalencies help reduce the number of students seeking exceptions.
+Most students have transfer credits in their academic history.

 - Be prepared to handle exceptions and appeals from students in a rapid manner.
-Students register 24 hours a day, 7 days a week and often must compete for available space in classes.
-A delay of 2 or 3 days could mean the student loses his/her one window of opportunity to claim a seat in a class.
+Students register 24 hours a day, 7 days a week, and often must compete for available space in classes.
+A delay of 2 or 3 days could mean the student loses the window of opportunity to claim a seat in a class.

 - Expect slightly lower enrollments in courses with enforced prerequisites.
-Drops in enrollment may be temporary for the first few terms of enforcement or they may indicate permanent patterns as well.
+Drops in enrollment may be temporary for the first few terms of enforcement or they may indicate permanent patterns.
 Some students will shy away from elective courses that have enforced prerequisites.